arrozconcurry/mediaranker-oauth/README.md

   - `User` model

-## Phase 2: User Authorization
+## Wave 2: User Authorization

 **Requirements:**
 -  Ensure that users who are not logged in see *only* the main page with the spotlight and top 10 items.
 No other pages should be viewable by the guest user.
 -  Ensure that Users who are logged in see the rest of the pages.

-## Phase 3: Modifying The "Created By"
+## Wave 3: Modifying The "Created By"

 **Requirements:**
 - Modify the database and/or model to create a relationship between the User and the Work.